RudolfJagdhuber/WordleAPI/README.md

 example (with port 8080 mapped to 8080 of localhost), this would be at *localhost:8080*.

+The basic gameplay would be:
+1) A new user is generated with `POST register_generic`.
-The basic gameplay would be to create a new game with the `POST new_game` route.
-In the following, the player can make guesses via the `POST guess` route.
+2) The user creates a new game with `POST new_game`.
+3) The player can now make guesses via `POST guess`.

-An output for a finished game is given below.
-The correct word was `DUMMY`.
+A game output returned for example by `POST guess` or `POST new_game` contains all revelant metadata, as well as the list of guesses .

+Below you can find an example output.
+The correct word here is `DUMMY`.
 Three guesses were made: `MUSIK`, `SUMME`, `DUMMY`.
-The last one solved the game and set the `solved` field to `1`.
+The last one solved the game and set the `solved` field to `3` (i.e. the number of guesses needed).

 ```json